Sunday, November 9, 2025

 I started making a new one, then suddenly realized I had a factory one sitting right in front of me, on the transmission out of the 1979 Spider we picked up in the spring to scrap.
 It was the older style with the integrated connector to the switch, but a little soldering fixed that, and now it's as it should be, tucked into its retaining clip.

 As I've mentioned, the wiring in these cars is not exactly high-quality.
 One of the major problems is that most of the key-switched electrical load goes through the ignition switch directly.
 The switch as a result tends to wear out faster than it should.
-This car originally came with points, but someone in the past popped in an electronic ignition system, which is nice and has worked great (so far), but they ran the power to it directly off the Fiat-infamous pink wire from the ignition switch that puts a bit of a heavy load on the little contactor in the switch.
+This car originally came with points, but someone in the past popped in an electronic ignition system, which is nice and has worked great (so far), but they ran the power to it directly off the keyed hot terminal from the ignition switch with a looooong pink wire screwed onto the coil.
+I'm sure that puts a bit of a heavy load on the little contactor in the switch.
 I have been pondering for a long time the benefits of wiring the pink wire up to a relay instead and powering the coil directly from the alternator charging post.

 Note the cardboard spacer in the coil bracket.
 This is PO shenanigans, and I think maybe that coil is a points coil.
 Hopefully it's up to the task of running with full power.
 I'll throw an extra one in the trunk just in case, as well as a spare pickup.

 I've only got just about one Sunday left before the rally, but there really isn't that much left to do, assuming I haven't messed anything up further.
-I have to make brackets for the fog lamps and finish their wiring, then it's fluids, grease, and adjusting the valves.
-Might be a couple of weeknights in there too but I don't think there's any panic-inducing thoughts intruding yet.
+I have to make brackets for the fog lamps and finish their wiring, then it's fluids, grease, and air in the tires.
+Oh, and the radio antenna broke off.
+Might be a couple of weeknights in there but I don't think there's any panic-inducing thoughts intruding yet.

 No comments: